gregor-fausto/gregor-fausto.github.io/_posts/2016-12-07-spatially-variable-selection.md

 ---

-## Spatial variation and the maintenance of genetic variation

 ### Standard diploid model for selection

 The model proposed in Levene (1953) has the following structure, which follows from standard diploid models.